-This release provides information on poliomyelitis infections in Scotland for 2022
+This release provides information on laboratory-confirmed cases of poliomyelitis infections reported in Scotland for the period from April to June 2023

 Data in the most recent quarterly updates supersedes data reported in previous reports.

 Poliomyelitis (polio) is an acute viral illness caused by one of the three serotypes of poliovirus.